HTTPArchive/almanac.httparchive.org/src/content/en/2022/security.md

   <figcaption>{{ figure_link(caption="Prevalence of `Clear-Site-Data` headers.", sheets_gid="1206925009", sql_file="clear-site-data_value_prevalence.sql") }}</figcaption>
 </figure>

 `cache` is the most prevalent directive (63% websites in mobile) for Clear-Site-Data which could mean that many developers are using this security header more for clearing cache to probably load newer static files, than for privacy and security of the user.
-But directives are supposed to follow quoted-string grammar and hence this directive is invalid.
-It is great to see that 9% of mobile websites using this header use “*” which means that they indicate the browser to clear all user data stored.
-Third most used directive is again `”cache”`, but used properly this time.
+But directives are supposed to follow [quoted-string grammar](https://datatracker.ietf.org/doc/html/rfc7230#section-3.2.6) and hence this directive is invalid.
+It is great to see that 9% of mobile websites using this header use "*" which means that they indicate the browser to clear all user data stored.
+Third most used directive is again `"cache"`, but used properly this time.

 ### Preventing attacks using `<meta>`